zehongs/RelativePose/README.md

 ## Method

-1. OpenCV ORB as baseline
+1. OpenCV SIFT and ORB as baselines
 2. LightGLUE